responsibility-act/goredux-iris/README.md

 # GoRedux
-A GoLang version of guide-3-redux part of CSS-Tricks-React-Series
+A GoLang version of guide-3-redux part of CSS-Tricks-React-Series using Iris framework